McMasterRS/lm_reproducible-rs/README.md

 # Reproducible Research Software

-Materials for the McMaster Research Software workshop: **Reproducible Research Software**
+Materials for the McMaster Research Software learning module: **Reproducible Research Software**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://mcmasterrs.github.io/lm_reproducible-rs) with GitHub Pages.
+This repository contains learning module files, as well as files used to create the [learning module webpage](https://mcmasterrs.github.io/lm_reproducible-rs) with GitHub Pages.

 Contributions by the following individuals:
 - Workshop content created by Kelvin Lee